sixfourscientific/ncbi-download/ReadMe.md

 	}
 ```

-The above would run the process twice for each input e.g.
+The above would run the process twice for a single input e.g.

 Instance 1